semdinsp/email-authentication/README.md

 Usage case
 =====================
-Let's say you are using Amazon SES and you want to validate your email addresses before you send via SES (or any other provder).
-Amazon is quite particular about bounce rates and checking prior to sending via SES can prevent your account from being blocked.
+Let's say you are using Amazon SES and you want to validate your email addresses before you send via SES (or any other provider).
+Amazon is quite particular about bounce rates and checking your list prior to sending via SES can prevent your account from being blocked.

 Simplest usage
 =====================